Character.ai: Features

 Character.ai's primary service is to let users converse with character AI chatbots based on fictional characters or real people (living or deceased).
 These characters' responses use data the chatbots gather from the internet about a person.
 In addition, users can play text-adventure games where characters guide them through scenarios.
 The company also provides a service that allows multiple users and AI chatbot characters to converse together at once in a single chatroom.

 Character "personalities" are designed via descriptions from the point of view of the character and its greeting message, and further molded from conversations made into examples, giving its messages a star rating and modification to fit the precise dialect and identity the user desires.

 When a character sends back a response, the user can rate the response from 1 to 4 stars.
 The rating predominantly affects the specific character, but also affects the behavioral selection as a whole.

 On May 11, 2023, Character.ai announced character.ai+, an opt-in subscription plan for $9.99 a month, that was marketed as including features such as skipping waiting rooms, fast messaging and responses, and access to an exclusion channel with faster support.

 In December 2024, amid multiple lawsuits and concerns, Character.ai introduced new safety features aimed at protecting teenage users.
 These enhancements include a dedicated model for users under 18, which moderates responses to sensitive subjects like violence and sex and has input and output filters to block harmful content.
 As a result of these changes and the deletion of custom-made bots flagged as violating the site's terms, some users complained that the bots were too restrictive and lacked personality.
 The platform was also updated to notify users after 60 minutes of continuous engagement, and display clearer disclaimers indicating that its AI characters are not real individuals.

 In January 2025, Character.ai began offering two games on its platform.
 Speakeasy is a word-based game in which players attempt to prompt the AI chatbot to say a target word while avoiding a restricted list of words.
 War of Words is a dueling game where users compete against an AI character over multiple rounds, with an AI referee determining the winner.
 The games are available to paid subscribers and a limited number of free users.

-In October 2025, Character.ai announced that it would be barring users under the age of 18 from creating or talking to chatbots starting November 25, 2025.
-Minor users will still be able to access previously generated chat conversations and can create new videos and images with the app.
+In July 2026, Character.ai launched c.ai Series, microdramas animated using generative AI.